najwatula/invoTick/README.md

 ---------
 The first time you access must change the password and access to the domain control panel.
 The definition of domain users set forth in the table after access agents.
-The password to access the control panel is in the file itick/invoTick/login mainPassword.php.
+The password to access the control panel is in the file invoTick/login/mainPassword.php.
 should edit it and change the password